bergesinstitute/graf-method/book-3-unit-6.md

 ## Verbos reflexivos típicos

-Aquí tenemos algunos verbos reflexivos de uso habitual:
+Aquí tenemos algunos verbos reflexivos de uso habitual.
+Here are some commonly used reflexive verbs.

     Acostarse – to go to bed